Jackson City Council unanimously passes resolution for new task force

 “Something has to be done.
 It’s not right that I have to bury my son next week,” said a local mother.

-An ordinance that would hold parents or guardians accountable for minors in possession of a handgun was discussed, but will stay in committee for now pending further discussion.
+An ordinance that would hold parents or guardians accountable for minors in possession of a handgun was discussed, but the ordinance will stay in committee pending further discussion.

 “We have good citizens threatening to leave the City of Jackson because our young people are terrorizing our neighborhoods,” said Ward 4 Councilman Brian Grizzell.
 “And I’m all for holding parents accountable.
-We have to or we’re going to continue to lose Jackson,” he continued.
+We have to or we’re going to continue to lose Jackson.”

 “I’d hate to have us go through this, pass it, and end up in another lawsuit that ties up our time and doesn’t really have the impact that we want,” said Ward 1 Councilman Ashby Foote.